Toryalai1/Arcade_Offset/README.md

 ## Repository Information

-- Patched MRA files for encrypted and decrypted titles on [**jotego's**](https://github.com/jotego/) verilog implementation of Capcom Play System hardware.
+- This repo contains patched MRA files for encrypted and decrypted titles.

 ## What Are These For?

-- These patches utilize encrypted roms from [**mame 0.229 or higher**](https://www.mamedev.org).
+- These patches utilize encrypted roms.
 The patched MRA files do not require additional roms in `games/mame` or  `games/hbmame` and patch the rom on the fly.

 - Patches include unlocked characters, modes, enchancements, trainers, or other features available in encrypted and decrypted roms.
 These features may have been previously available by inputting codes or not present prior to the patched data.

 - Readme files for each MRA available cite the author.
-If none is notated, then the patch has sourced from me or hbmame.

 ## How Do I Get Them?